heavylildude/HLD-Local-Storage/README.md

 # HLD-Local-Storage
 Small Js library to work with HTML5 Local Storage

-# Initial upload // Will update later if I got time
+# Initial upload, will update later if I got time
-# Feel Free To Use and Share // Please don't remove the copyright
+# Feel Free To Use and Share | Please don't remove the copyright
+You can use chrome Developer Tools > Application > Local Storage to test

 // /// /// EXAMPLES //// /////////////////////////////